 What is parallel structure in English grammar?

-This is the first of two lessons about Parallel Structures.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Parallel Structures.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce and explore the basics of grammatical parallelism

 – Discuss the importance of parallel structures in English

 – Provide examples and images to guide and engage the reader

 Syntax is the grammatical study of sentence structures.
 Although students often find English grammar to be challenging as there are a wide variety of aspects to consider, one important area of syntax known as parallelism, or parallel structure, can cause particular issues for non-native speakers of English.
 This short reader on parallel structures is therefore intended to help students with improving their grammatical accuracy.
 After Chapter 1 has introduced and explored the basic concepts of parallelism, Chapter 2 will then focus specifically on the five pieces of advice that students should follow if they wish to use these structures correctly.

 What is grammatical parallelism?

 Although parallelism may also be relevant to the headings and subheadings of academic texts, the concept of using the same grammar pattern across multiple sentence elements is most important when that sentence contains multiple words, phrases or clauses within a series.
 As can be seen in the example below, such listed elements should usually have a similar level of importance and maintain the same grammatical form to be considered parallel in structure:

 Generally then, a sentence that contains a parallel structure is one in which a series of words, phrases or clauses display the same grammatical form.
 If the first noun in a list is plural, for instance, then all following nouns should be plural too, and if the first verb is in the past tense, then the following verbs should refer to the past also.
 In addition to this grammatical parallelism, it is also worth noting that such structures are often joined by conjunctions such as ‘and’ or ‘but’.